Johne's disease is category 1 restricted matter.

 The disease occurs worldwide.
 Australia has relatively little JD compared with most developed agricultural countries.
 It is more commonly found in southern states of Australia, and particularly in dairy cattle herds and in sheep flocks in high rainfall areas.

-The bacteria lives and multiplies in the small intestine and lymph nodes and is shed in the faeces.
+The bacteria (Mycobacterium avium paratuberculosis) lives and multiplies in the small intestine and lymph nodes and is shed in the faeces.
 It is very slow-growing.

-- a gradual loss of weight despite a normal, or increased, appetite
+- gradual loss of weight despite a normal, or increased, appetite (wasting)

-- diarrhoea develops in cattle, but not routinely in sheep
+- chronic diarrhoea (scouring) in cattle but not routinely in sheep

 Animals showing clinical signs due to JD will inevitably die.

 The productivity impacts of JD vary according to stress and husbandry systems.
-Extensively grazed beef herds typically show negligible clinical JD, except in drought or other stress.
-Dairy cattle that are under greater nutritional stress and potentially exposed to high doses of infection, have a higher prevalence of infection and higher incidence of disease.
+Extensively grazed beef herds typically show lower levels of clinical JD, except in drought or under other stresses.
+Dairy cattle that are under greater nutritional stress and potentially exposed to high levels of bacteria have a higher prevalence of infection and higher incidence of disease.
 The incidence of clinical disease in sheep can be marked, especially under conditions of cell grazing.

-JD risk status is a common eligibility criterion for export trade and currently for trade to NT and WA.
-Producers whose market success may be affected by JD should protect against entry of infection and manage it to prevent further incidence of disease.
+JD risk status is a common eligibility criterion for export trade and currently for trade to the Northern Territory and Western Australia.
+Producers whose market success may be affected by JD should protect against entry of infection and manage any infection to prevent spread of disease.

 How it is spread